vestrel00/contacts-android/howto/howto-include-only-desired-data.md

 query.include(Fields.all)
 ```

-> Note that not invoking he `include` function will default to including everything.
+> Note that not invoking the `include` function will default to including everything.

 The matching contacts **may** have non-null data for each of the included fields.
 Fields that are
 included will not guarantee non-null data in the returned contact instances because some data may